mikiec84/models-1/cognitive_mapping_and_planning/README.md

     cp deps/assimp-src/lib/libassimp* .
     ```

-5.  graph-tool (optional, but recommended): We use
+5.  (optional, but recommended) graph-tool: We use
     [graph-tool](https://git.skewed.de/count0/graph-tool) library for graph
     processing.
 If you do not want to install it, you can alternatively use
     networkx, comment out appropriate lines at Line 23 in `src/graph_utils.py`.